tanbiralam/cookieclicker/README.md

 # Cookie Clicker Automation

-This Python script uses Selenium to automate interactions with the Cookie Clicker game.
+This Python script use Selenium to automate interactions with the Cookie Clicker game.
 It clicks on the cookie, accumulates cookies based on predefined conditions.

 ## Prerequisites